 An Example of Animation Storyboarding

-Storyboarding can be seen in the early stages of animation production.
+Storyboard services can be seen in the early stages of animation production.
 Directors, in cooperation with writers and artists, would create outlines of the story and draw and visualize every scene of the animation.
 This allows the creative crew to experiment with different approaches to filmmaking, such as camera angles, pacing, and show composition.
 In fact, the storyboard acts as a blueprint for all the teams involved in the production, such as set design, lighting, sound, and logistics, so they can plan their operations.
-Essentially, directors use a storyboard to plan every single stage of their production, from story writing and character design to the shape language of the film.
+Essentially, directors use a storyboard to plan every single stage of their production, from story writing and basics of character design to the shape language of the film.

-Here is an example of Pixune‘s work.
-Based on the script, the designer worked on ideation and visualization while keeping the desired atmosphere and style in mind.
+Here is an example of Pixune’s work; based on the script, the designer worked on ideation and visualization while keeping the desired atmosphere and style in mind.
 It highlights all the necessary details, and you can see that the storyboard artist painstakingly planned out every aspect of this sequence, and like all best storyboards, it pinpoints the key shots.

 Check out the trailer for the 3D Animated Commercial, Dragon Shield.